gravitational/teleport/rfd/0059-search-based-access-requests.md

 metadata:
   name: db-admin-role
 spec:
-  # This role accepts a parameter "access_group".
-This parameter
-  # is either supplied when evaluating the role during access check
-  # and it should be present in the cert, or it is passed as a local
-  # variable as a part of "search-as"
-  params:
-   - name: access_group
   allow:
     logins: ["root"]
-    # db_labels defines what databases this role will be allowed to search
+    # db_labels defines which databases this role will be allowed to search
-    # as a part of search_as request and in addition to that will be used to
+	# for as a part of a search_as request, and also to evaluate access after
-    # evaluate access.
+    # the request is approved.
     db_labels:
-       owner: "{{params.access_group}}"
+       owner: db-admin
 ```

 ### Certificate issuance and RBAC